Tall tale. Tiny title. Ghanada’s USP lay in two-syllabic names. Robinson Crusoe Meye Chhilen breaks this trend.

 Illustrations: Protul Chandra Bandyopadhyay

-First featured in the book: Ghanadar Galpo, 1956
+First featured in the book: Ghanadar Gawlpo, 1956

 Illustrations: Ajit Gupta

-From Knach onwards, Protul Bandyopadhyay‘s Ghanashyam appeared equally old in the present & flashback sequences.
+From Knaach onwards, Protul Bandyopadhyay‘s Ghanashyam appeared equally old in the present & flashback sequences.
 A rare expresson of surprise on Gupta-Ghanada’s wooden visage.

 Publisher: Chakrabarty & Chatterjee